-Applicable for students who are new to RMIT Australia and starting a Bachelor or Masters by Coursework, Graduate Certificate, or Graduate Diploma program at RMIT.
+Applicable for students who are new to Australia and starting a Bachelor, Masters by Coursework, Graduate Certificate or Graduate Diploma at RMIT.

 As a new Higher Education student at RMIT, you need to register in person at RMIT’s Melbourne campus before you can enrol and start studies at RMIT.

-Please note BP032P04 Bachelor of Education Students (entry to 2nd or 3rd year) should attend the Vocational Education Registration and Briefing.
+Please note BP032P04 Bachelor of Nursing Students (entry to 2nd or 3rd year) should attend the Vocational Education Registration and Briefing.

 At Registration you will:

 - complete passport and visa checks to ensure that you are ready to enrol

 - enrolment - student card, enrolment pack and how to enrol

 - Overseas Student Health Cover (OSHC) - what to claim and how

 - student wellbeing and support - where to get help at RMIT

 - safety in Melbourne - Victoria Police and more